Northern Lights & Arctic Exploration Itinerary

 On these dark, icy nights in the Canadian North, we travel outside town to where views of the aurora are best, far from artificial light.
 Yet we don't stand in the cold as we wait for the lights to appear: each evening includes a different vantage point to witness the phenomenon in warmth and comfort.
 Our custom-designed Aurora Pod® features 360-degree views of the night sky through a glass ceiling and half-walls.
 We get another perspective from circular Aurora Domes with Plexiglass roofs: climb the ladder to the upper level for a view in the round, relax on the sofas below, or step outside for a totally clear vista.
 On another night, view the lights from our isolated cabin deep in the boreal forest, which we access on an overland snowcoach expedition—a Nat Hab exclusive, for our guests alone.
 After a dinner of hearty Canadian fare, look for the lights above the spruce trees while warming up around the wood stove or the bonfire outside.
 As we marvel at the sky, there are ample opportunities to capture coveted photos with tips from our Expedition Leader.

 While nights are devoted to the aurora, daytime excursions focus on distinctly northern adventures, local cultures, and the austere beauty of our subarctic environs.
-A highlight is a full-day journey on a custom-built snowcoach on the frozen Churchill River and into the North Woods.
+A highlight is a full-day journey on a custom-built snowcoach on a frozen river and into the North Woods.
 This new vehicle, designed exclusively for our use, allows passage over wild, roadless landscapes—offering our travelers a true wilderness experience outside Churchill.
 Within the silent depths of the forest, protected from the wind, choose an optional snowshoe excursion as we look for wolf and moose tracks, and hardy northern wildlife such as Arctic hare and Arctic fox.
 We're the only souls around out here, since only Nat Hab travelers have this special opportunity.

 Back on the tundra, the historic town of Churchill offers encounters with intriguing local people and roving sled dogs.
 While the Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, indigenous cultures had already been flourishing in this challenging climate for thousands of years.
 Explore their heritage on a dog sled ride through the boreal forest, during a visit to the Itsanitaq Museum, and via cultural programs featuring the arts and traditions of the Inuit, Dene and Metis peoples.
 Learn the art of igloo building, and tour the Churchill Northern Studies Center, a field station devoted to research and education on topics pertinent to the western Hudson Bay region.